RRZE-HPC/RACE/README.md

 If you are using RACE please use the following reference:

 * C. L. Alappat, G. Hager, O. Schenk, J. Thies, A. Basermann, A. R. Bishop, H. Fehske, and G. Wellein:
   A Recursive Algebraic Coloring Technique for Hardware-Efficient Symmetric Sparse Matrix-Vector Multiplication.
-Submitted to ACM TOPC.
+Accepted for publication in ACM TOPC.
 Preprint: [arXiv:1907.06487](https://arxiv.org/abs/1907.06487)

 ### Further Reading ###